2018 IFAF U-19 World Championship

 Teams were split into higher and lower groups by seeding.
 Three teams from higher seeded group and one team from lower seeded group would advance to the semi-final.
 This would be the last world junior championship staged in the U19 age classification.
-The 2020 championship scheduled for the United States was cancelled by IFAF 3 March 2020 due to complications from the Coronavirus pandemic.
-The next scheduled world junior championship is a U20 competition hosted by Football Canada in Edmonton, Alberta in July 2024.
+The 2020 championship scheduled for the United States was cancelled by IFAF in March 2020 due to complications from the coronavirus pandemic.
+The next world junior championship is a U20 competition that was hosted by Football Canada in Edmonton, Alberta in July 2024.